-Matter to be Dealt With Sub-Committee Officers Application for a personal licence If a Police objection If no objections made Application for personal licence with unspent convictions All cases Application for premises licence / club premises certificate If a relevant representation made If no relevant representation made Application for a provisional statement If a relevant representation made If no relevant representation made Application to vary premises licence / club premises certificate If a relevant representation made If no relevant representation made Application to vary designated premises supervisor If a Police objection All other cases Application to disapply designated premises supervisor If a Police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a Police objection All other cases Application for interim authorities If a Police objection All other cases Application to review premises licence / club premises certificate All cases Decision on whether a complaint is irrelevant frivolous, vexatious etc All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of a police objection to a temporary event notice All Cases Application for minor variation All cases
+Matter to be Dealt With Sub-Committee Officers Application for a personal licence If a Police objection If no objection made Application for personal licence with unspent convictions All cases Application for premises licence / club premises certificate If a relevant representation made If no relevant representation made Application for a provisional statement If a relevant representation made If no relevant representation made Application to vary premises licence / club premises certificate If a relevant representation made If no relevant representation made Application to vary designated premises supervisor If a Police objection All other cases Request to be removed as designated premises supervisor All cases Application for transfer of premises licence If a Police objection All other cases Application for interim authorities If a Police objection All other cases Application to review premises licence / club premises certificate All cases Decision on whether a complaint is irrelevant frivolous, vexatious etc All cases Decision to object when local authority is a consultee and not the relevant authority considering the application All cases Determination of an objection to a temporary event notice All cases Determination of application to vary premises licence at community premises to include alternative licence condition If a Police objection All other cases Decision whether to consult other responsble authorities on minor variation application All cases Application for minor variation All cases

-- 5.9 Applicants for grants or variations of Premises Licences / Club Premises Certificates are required by the Act to copy details of their applications to the following "responsible authorities", who may make representations about the application or ask the Authority to review a Premises Licence / Club Premises Certificate:
+5.9 Applicants for grants or variations of Premises Licences / Club Premises Certificates are required by the Act to copy details of their applications to the following "responsible authorities", who may make representations about the application or ask the Authority to review a Premises Licence / Club Premises Certificate:

-- The chief officer of police;

-- The local fire authority;

-- The local enforcement agency for the Health and Safety at Work Etc Act 1974 (the local authority or the Health and Safety Executive as appropriate to each particular premises); - The local authority with responsibility for environmental health; - The local planning authority; - The body responsible for the protection of children from harm; - The local weights and measures authority; and, - Any other licensing authority in whose area part of the premises are situated. - 5.10 The appropriate points of contact for the abovementioned responsible authorities, i.e. the person to whom copies of applications should be sent, are listed in Annex 2. - 5.11 The Licensing Authority will notify those residential and business properties with curtilages abutting those premises applying for a Premises Licence or a Club Premises Certificate, the Variation of a Premises Licence or Club Premises Certificate, or any premises subject to a review.
-Whilst this is not a statutory requirement, the Licensing Authority is of the belief that it is important to ensure that the community are fully aware of licensing applications made in their area and as such this will ensure that local people have a voice in licensing decisions.
-All Councillors will be notified of any such applications received. - 5.12 In respect of minor variations the overall test for Officers will be to decide whether or not the proposed minor variation would impact adversely on any of the four licensing objectives.
+- The relevant licensing authority and any other licensing authority in whose area part of the premises is situated; - The chief officer of police; - The local fire authority; - The local enforcement agency for the Health and Safety at Work Etc Act 1974 (the local authority or the Health and Safety Executive as appropriate to each particular premises); - The local authority with responsibility for environmental health; - The local planning authority; - The body responsible for the protection of children from harm; - The local weights and measures authority; - The Primary Care Trust or Local Health Board, and, - Any other licensing authority in whose area part of the premises are situated. - 5.10 The appropriate points of contact for the abovementioned responsible authorities, i.e. the person to whom copies of applications should be sent, are listed in Annex 2. - 5.11 The Authority will notify those residential and business properties with curtilages abutting those premises applying for a Premises Licence or a Club Premises Certificate, the Variation of a Premises Licence or Club Premises Certificate, or any premises subject to a review.
+Whilst this is not a statutory requirement, the Authority is of the belief that it is important to ensure that the community are fully aware of licensing applications made in their area and as such this will ensure that local people have a voice in licensing decisions.
+As part of our statutory requirements we will also advertise these applications on www.sefton.gov.uk. - 5.12 In respect of minor variations the overall test for Officers will be to decide whether or not the proposed minor variation would impact adversely on any of the four licensing objectives.